[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 This method involves directly writing the table using HTML and CSS, then embedding it in Google Sites.
 This might be a bit difficult for IT beginners, but I'll include it for reference.

-To create HTML code:
+Create HTML code:

-NotebookLM and Gemini Comparison Table (HTML)
+Comparison table of NotebookLM and Gemini (HTML)

 (rest omitted)